-Why Do We Need Data Protection for Salesforce.com?
+Why We Need Data Protection for Salesforce.com?

-The major factors causing data loss in the SaaS world are not very different from the ones in the on-premises world.
+Major factors causing data loss in the SaaS world are not very different from the ones in the on-premises world.
 Many customers believe that once they have moved their data to a SaaS provider, they are completely free from liability.
 This is not entirely true, because data protection is a shared responsibility even for businesses that use the cloud.
 The following figure explains how the responsibility is shared.

 Although protection against data corruption or loss due to infrastructure or operational failure is the responsibility of the service provider, the responsibility for data protection due to application usage by the business resides with the customer.

 Salesforce has a very robust platform and does a great job in protecting against infrastructure and operational failures.
 However, no system in the world is perfect, and in a few cases, customers have lost data due to operational failures on the Salesforce platform.
 For more information, read “Salesforce.com crash caused data loss.”